 - Receive treatment for alcohol abuse; your doctor can help get you appropriate care.

 - Cut down on coffee, including decaffeinated coffee, as well as carbonated beverages.
 All three can increase stomach acid.

 - Reduce stress with regular use of relaxation techniques, such as yoga, tai chi, qi gong, or meditation.
 These practices may also help lessen pain and reduce your need for NSAIDs.
 Consider taking a class; some early information suggests that, if you have an ulcer, a formal stress reducing program may be more helpful than listening to tapes on your own at home.

-If you have H. pylori, you will probably be prescribed 3 medications.
-"Triple therapy," including a proton pump inhibitor to reduce acid production and 2 antibiotics, is commonly used to treat H. pylori-related gastritis and ulcers.
+If you have H. pylori , you will probably be prescribed three medications.
+"Triple therapy," including a proton pump inhibitor to reduce acid production and two antibiotics, is commonly used to treat H. pylori -related gastritis and ulcers.
 Bismuth salicylate (Pepto-Bismol) may be used instead of the second antibiotic.
-This drug, available over the counter, coats and soothes the stomach, protecting it from the damaging effects of acid.
+This drug, available over-the-counter, coats and soothes the stomach, protecting it from the damaging effects of acid.
 Two drug regimens are currently being developed.

 - Aluminum hydroxide (Amphojel, AlternaGEL)

 - Aluminum hydroxide and magnesium hydroxide (Maalox, Mylanta)